Egg Freezing Can Help You Plan Your Family

 The Egg Freezing Process

-The process for egg freezing is similar to a traditional In Vitro Fertilization (IVF) cycle, typically taking 3 to 6 weeks.
-First, you will take fertility medications to stimulate your ovaries to produce multiple eggs.
-Next, our fertility specialists will retrieve your eggs and freeze them in liquid nitrogen that same day.
-The eggs are stored at temperatures where there is no cellular activity and, therefore, are not impacted by length of storage.
+The process for egg freezing is similar to a traditional IVF cycle and typically takes 3 to 6 weeks.
+Egg freezing uses standard protocols to stimulate egg production and retrieve the eggs.
+A woman usually takes birth control pills followed by hormone medications to stimulate the ovaries to produce multiple eggs.
+The eggs are retrieved and the mature eggs are frozen that same day.
+The eggs are stored in liquid nitrogen at temperatures where there is no cellular activity and, therefore, are not impacted by length of storage.
 The number of eggs produced and the percentage of mature eggs recovered is variable from person to person.